Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Numerical Examples

 This test problem has a long history in the study of control for distributed parameter systems, e.g.~\cite{thevenet2009nonlinear}, including the development of effective computational methods, e.g.~\cite{burns1990control}.
 Consider

 with initial condition $z(\cdot,0) = z_0(\cdot) \in H_0^1(0,1)$ and the control input defined using the characteristic function $\chi$ as $b_j^m(x) = \chi_{[(j-1)/m,j/m]}(x)$.
 The outputs are spatial averages of the solution over equally-spaced subdomains.
-We discretize the state equations with $n+1$ linear finite elements leading to $n$ states, set $m=4$ and $p=4$, and chose $\epsilon=0.001$ to make the nonlinearity significant.
-We will test the value of the energy functions at the function
+We discretize the state equation with $n+1$ linear finite elements leading to $n$ states, set $m=4$ and $p=4$, and chose $\epsilon=0.001$ to make the nonlinearity significant.
+We test the value of the energy functions at

 The discretized system has the form